 What about the body composition, again the results speak for themselves.

-Wanna know the crazy part, she lost exactly ZERO pounds between those two pictures.
+Wanna know the crazy part, she lost exactly ZERO pounds between those two pictures (muscle weighs more than fat).
 There is no contraption on planet earth designed to make women more crazy than the stupid fucking scale.
 Take another look at her pictures and recognize that some stupid number:

 - Does NOT account for body COMPOSITION changes.